Properties of Interaction Networks in Compressed Two and Three Dimensional Particulate Systems: Force Distribution, Percolation and Jamming Transitions

 ($\phi_{\rm c}$ is the smallest ratio of the vertices present in a random network leading to a percolating cluster).
 Note that $\phi_{\rm c}$ provides a lower bound for $N_{\rm per}/N$.
 We can now use Eq.~(\ref{eq:occ_ratio}) to estimate $\phi_{\rm c} $ in $2$D and $3$D. In our simulations close to jamming, we find that, as expected, $\langle k\rangle \approx 3$ and $\langle k\rangle \approx 6$ in $2$D and $3$D, respectively.
 Note that the exact value of $\langle k\rangle$ depends on the friction between particles~\cite{Liu, hecke_2010, Henkes_epl_2010, majmudar07a} and is estimated by $\langle k \rangle \approx d+1 + (2N_{\rm m}/d)$ where $N_{\rm m}$ is the mean number of contacts that have tangential forces equal to the Coulomb threshold~\cite{Papadopoulos_18, Shundyak_pre_2007, Henkes_epl_2010, Liu}.
 If we assume that $\langle k^2\rangle\approx\langle k\rangle^2$ (this assumption would be exactly satisfied if each particle had the same number of contacts), we find $\phi_{\rm c} \simeq 0.5$ in $2$D and $\phi_{\rm c} \simeq 0.2$ in $3$D at $\rho_J$.
 This estimate provides intuitive (even if only approximate) explanation of why we observe smaller (relative to the total number of particles) percolating clusters in $3$D compared to $2$D systems when $\rho \approx \rho_J$.
 Note that this argument is purely geometrical and does not depend on simulation protocol, particle properties (other than friction that plays a role in the $\langle k\rangle$ estimate), or the system size.

 Our results show that the differences in $N_{\rm per}/N$ extend to the non-zero force thresholds and $\rho > \rho_{\rm J}$.
 Specifically, we find that whenever percolating cluster exists for the $2$D systems, it is composed of a significant number of particles.
 In $3$D, on the other hand, we can find a percolating cluster composed of a very small percentage of particles, particularly when $F_{\rm th}>2.0$ or when $\rho\approx\rho_{\rm J}$.
+Let us also reiterate that the presented results are robust with the respect to the details of the relaxation period, at least within the range that we could consider using available computational resources.